outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 			- schizophrenia:
 				- Schizophrenia is characterized by abnormalities in glutamatergic pathways related to NMDA receptor hypofunction
 				- correct vitamin deficiencies like zinc deficiency which is associated with some mental disorders like schizophrenia
+				- treat parasitic infections that can cause schizophrenia like toxoplasma gondii
+					- a large amount of antipsychotic medications are known to kill T. gondii tachyzoites in in-vitro cultures of human brain tissue.
+Examples include fluphenazine, valproic acid, haloperidol, and zuclopenthixol; active toxoplasmosis can be treated with a combination of drugs such as pyrimethamine and sulfadiazine, plus folinic acid
 		        - vitamin b/d/c/e, alpha lipoic acid, glycine, d-serine, sarcosine (cancer patients should avoid sarcosine), taurine, NAC, omega 3's, ginkgo biloba, sulforaphane, probiotics, keto diet, ginger, luteolin, Sceletium tortuosum
 		        - chinese herbs: https://pmc.ncbi.nlm.nih.gov/articles/PMC6481906/
 		            - Rhizoma Pinelliae